WHAT’S HR & HR LAW?

 Examples of Labor & Employee Relations & Law in the Workplace

 Poorly aligned macro & micro HR practices led to the above discussed problems.
-It could be as simple as a business not recognizing that its HR philosophy is out-of-synch with its business strategy.
+It could be as simple as a business not recognizing that its HR philosophy is out of synch with its business strategy.
 Subsequently, policies are misinterpreted & incorrectly applied, & costly mistakes occur.
 Such mistakes further include improperly administered performance appraisals & improperly allocated wage & salary increases; all which could lead to legal exposure & liability.
+In extreme cases, there may be criminal liability for individual directors and officers of a company.

 The fact is, in order to prevent money from escaping out the back door, a business needs to understand & anticipate HR related issues before they arise or escalate.
 Usually, these issues are best resolved through means such as effective communication, policies & practices, the utilization of successful diagnostic & investigative techniques, & via effective legal counsel & representation.